 Internship experience in an organization emphasizing marketing practices in any of several fields, such as account marketing management, advertising and promotion in media, event promotion, marketing research, database mining for marketing purposes, etc. 120 hours are required for this internship.
-(Prerequisites: 12 hours of courses in the marketing specialization, permission of instructor and Department Chair)(Replaced by MKT 4591)
+Additional Course Fee Required.
+(Prerequisites: 12 hours of courses in the marketing specialization, permission of instructor and the Business Department Chair)